-3.1.5 Alternative 4A: Floodwall along Long Wharf Drive ending near Route 1/I-95 interchange
+3.1.5 Alternative 4A: Shoreline Floodwall - Floodwall along Long Wharf Drive terminating at I-95:

-This alternative uses an approximate 6,850 foot long T-wall along Long Wharf Drive rather than along I-95 up to 9 feet high protect the commercial and transportation facilities extending to the same endpoints as Alternative 3B.
+This alternative uses an approximate 6,700 foot long T-wall along Long Wharf Drive rather than along I-95 up to 9 feet high protect the commercial and transportation facilities extending to the same endpoints as Alternative 3B.
 At least 4 deployable structures would be required, one at Brewery Street described in option 3A, one crossing Long Wharf Drive roughly 65 feet wide and 7 feet high, one at the Canal Dock Boathouse Access approximately 35 feet long and 9 feet high and one at the Long Wharf Park parking area which would be roughly 50 foot wide and 5 foot high.
 Additional doors and/or structures would be needed to make the Long Wharf Park access convenient to pedestrians and other users.